 Immigrant visas (long-stay)

 A. Work visa

 Sweden long-term work visa is the residence permit.
 When you want to work in Sweden for longer than 90 days, you should also apply for a residence permit.
-The work visa is permission to enter the country, and a work permit allows you to work in the country.
+A work visa is permission to enter the country, and a work permit allows you to work in the country.
 The first requirement to apply for a Sweden work permit is to have a job offer from Sweden.
 Your future Swedish employer should start the application process.
 You begin the process later.
-To find out more about the Sweden work permit, you can visit All you should know about Sweden Work Visa blog.
+To find out more about the Sweden work permit, you can visit the All you should know about Sweden Work Visa blog.

 In case you are thinking about moving to Sweden to work for yourself or start a business, you need to have a Sweden Residence permit.
 You need to get the residence permit before you travel to Sweden.
 Under this visa, you can state a new business or participate in one of the Swedish businesses.

 To be eligible for a Sweden investor visa, you must fulfill a few requirements as following:

 - Prove to have enough skills and experience in your career field.